allinbits/interchain-security/docs/docs/consumer-development/app-integration.md

 The source code for the example app can be found [here](https://github.com/cosmos/interchain-security/tree/main/app/consumer).

-Please note that consumer chains do not implement the staking module - part of the validator set of the provider is replicated over to the consumer, meaning that the consumer uses a subset of provider validator set and the stake of the validators on the provider determines their stake on the consumer.
+Please note that consumer chains do not implement the staking module - the entire validator set of the provider is replicated over to the consumer in AtomOne ICS1, meaning that the consumer uses the full provider validator set and the stake of the validators on the provider determines their stake on the consumer.
-Note that after the introduction of [Partial Set Security](../adrs/adr-015-partial-set-security.md), not all the provider validators have to validate a consumer chain (e.g., if `top_N != 100`).
+In the Replicated Security model, all bonded validators from the provider chain validate the consumer chain.

 Your chain should import the consumer module from `x/consumer` and register it in the correct places in your `app.go`.
 The `x/consumer` module will allow your chain to communicate with the provider using the ICS protocol.
 The module handles all IBC communication with the provider, and it is a simple drop-in.